endeavouros-team/RepoAgent/README.md

 # RepoAgent
-RepoAgent checks the repos on the mirrors
+RepoAgent checks the repo on the mirrors